mlorberdev/Generative-Art/README.md

 # Generative-Art

-This is a collection of generative art projects which duplicate or elaborate on some first generation artists' work.
-Coding is done in JavaScript ES2022 modules; no sources were used or consulted while undertaking this project, just guesswork.
+This is a collection of generative art projects coded in JavaScript ES2022 modules as an exercise.
+Inspiration for each piece comes from some of the first-gen artists working in this medium; and, the coding is how I imagine they could have done it with modern tools.

 ## Use

 The project is deployed at [https://mlorberdev-generative-art.netlify.app/](https://mlorberdev-generative-art.netlify.app/).
-Just click a button at the bottom to run its corresponding program; select a download type from the dropdown at the top-left and click save.
+Just click a button at the top to run the corresponding program; lock in a palette if you like; select a download type from the dropdown at the top-left and click save.

 ## Screenshots